eguvenc/o2/Session/Docs/Session/README.md

 ## Session Class

 The Session Class permits you to maintain a user's "state" and track their activity while they browse your site.
 The Sess Class stores session meta data information for each user as json encoded data in your storage.

-**Note:** Session class defined as <b>sess</b> in your services.php

 ### Initializing the Class